stevencohn/OneMore/README.md

 *Want more from OneMore?
 OneMore has more...*

 ### [Main Menu](https://github.com/stevencohn/OneMore/wiki/Tools)
+- Open the command palette
+- Open the Navigator window
 - Run the OneMore Calendar, a view into your note history
 - Replay the last OneMore action with a quick keyboard shortcut, default is Alt + Shift + R
 - Edit OneMore settings